 Here are resources and information to help keep your household healthy and safe during the pandemic.

 Please practice social distancing at all APAH properties and whenever you are outside of your apartment by maintaining a safe 6-foot distance between you and others.
 If your building has an elevator, please limit occupants to one household only.

-APAH’s Resident Services Team is currently working remotely, but they are still working and you can absolutely reach them!
-At least one member of our team will be available by email and phone Monday thru Friday, between 9:00am-6:00pm.
+APAH’s Resident Services Team is currently working remotely, but you can absolutely still reach them!
+At least one member of our team will be available by email and phone Monday thru Friday, between 9am-6pm.
 Due to the volume, your call or email may not be returned until the next business day, but know that the team is working as quickly as possible to get back to you within 24 hours.

 During times of crisis, criminals will try to take advantage of the stress families are under.
 You should always be cautious and not give out personal information like social security numbers, passwords, or bank accounts.
 Be extra careful during the pandemic.
-Tips from the Federal Trade Commission for avoiding coronavirus scams.
+Read these tips from the Federal Trade Commission for avoiding coronavirus scams.

 Arlington County Resources

 Arlington Public Schools offers free meals for kids 2-18 years